gusztavvargadr/packer/README.md

 If the build script completes without errors, and the folder `build/w16s/virtualbox-ovf` in the root of your clone contains the file `template.json`, that means that you have set up everything correctly.

-You are ready to build a Vagrant box.
+You are now ready to build a Vagrant box.

 [Getting started]: #getting-started